LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 To submit a ticket, we define an order with the following parameters: symbol, side, quantity, exchange, and account.
 We also set the user and list name.

-We set the exchange to value “*ticket”, because we are creating a ticket, i.e. a parent order in REDI.
+We set the exchange to value “***ticket**”, because we are creating a ticket, i.e. a parent order in REDI.

 Here is some very basic code to submit a ticket, using hard coded values: